Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 The bottom of the catalog is where runs go to die.

 Red Eyes (Cataracts). +5% miss chance per turn, accumulating.
 By turn 10 the cat misses one in two attacks.
-No removal short of breeding it out.
+No removal short of breeding it out: the Mutation stat will not scrub it off a finished cat.

 Floppy Ears (Wilted Ears).
 Battle starts with Immobile 1.
 Turn one lost.
 Run-ending on a item:tank against any boss with an opening burst.